Car insurance for 17 year-olds

-• Compare prices from 169 provider products to find the right cover for you [1]
+- Compare prices from 187 provider products to search for the right cover for you[1]

-Insurance is based on risk levels, and statistically 17 and 18 year-old drivers are at a much higher risk of crashing than older age groups.
+Insurance is based on risk levels, and statistically younger drivers – aged between 17 and 24 – are at a much higher risk of crashing than older age groups.

 Why are younger drivers more likely to crash?

-Studies suggest that the brain’s pre-frontal cortex – the bit that oversees impulsive behaviour and ability to foresee consequences – doesn’t fully develop until we reach our mid-twenties.
-There are other risk factors too.
-Younger drivers can be:
+Studies suggest that the brain’s pre-frontal cortex – the part that oversees impulsive behaviour and ability to foresee consequences – doesn’t fully develop until we reach our mid-twenties.

 There are three types of cover available to young drivers, with each offering different levels of protection.
 It’s worth taking time to consider which is most suitable for you and comparing a range of policies, as the most basic cover isn’t always the cheapest.

-Looking for cheaper car insurance?
+Looking for cheap car insurance for 17-year-olds?
 Here’s a few dos and don’ts.

 DO:

-• Take an advanced driving course – if you’ve passed your test in the past year, consider taking a Pass Plus course.
-This takes six hours to complete and teaches you extra skills.
-Some insurance providers may reduce your premium if you successfully complete a Pass Plus course.
+- Take an advanced driving course – if you’ve passed your test in the past year, a Pass Plus course could help you gain confidence and learn extra skills.
+Some insurance providers may also reward you with a discount.

-• Choose your car wisely – the more powerful and expensive your car, the higher your premium is likely to be.
-Buying an older model with a smaller engine could give you a better deal on your insurance.
-Check out the cheapest cars to insure to find out more.
+- Choose your car wisely – the more powerful and expensive your car, the higher your premium is likely to be.
+Check out the cheapest cars to insure.

 DON’T: